Ollivier's Ricci curvature, local clustering and curvature dimension inequalities on graphs: Introduction

-Ricci curvature is a fundamental concept in Riemannian geometry.
+In fact, Ricci curvature is a fundamental concept in Riemannian geometry, see e.g. \cite{Jost}.
 It is a quantity computed from second derivatives of the metric tensor.
 It controls how fast geodesics starting at the same point diverge on average.
 Equivalently, it controls how fast the volume of distance balls grows as a function of the radius.
-It also controls the amount of overlap of two distance balls in terms of their radii and the distance between their centers.
-In fact, such upper bounds follow from a lower bound on the Ricci curvature.
+As already indicated, it also controls the amount of overlap of two distance balls in terms of their radii and the distance between their centers.
+In fact, such lower bounds follow from a lower bound on the Ricci curvature.
 It was then natural to look for generalizations of such phenomena on metric spaces more general than Riemannian manifolds.
-That is, the question to find substitute for the lower bounds on the above mentioned second derivative combinations of the metric tensor that yield the same geometric control on a general metric space.
-By now, there exist several beautiful works on defining a synthetic Ricci curvature on general metric measure spaces, see Sturm \cite{Sturm1, Sturm2}, Lott-Villani \cite{LV}, Ohta \cite{Ohta} etc.
+That is, the question to find substitutes for the lower bounds on the above mentioned second derivative combinations of the metric tensor that yield the same geometric control on a general metric space.
+By now, there exist several insightful definitions of synthetic Ricci curvature on general metric measure spaces, see Sturm \cite{Sturm1, Sturm2}, Lott-Villani \cite{LV}, Ohta \cite{Ohta}, Ollivier \cite{Oll} etc.